 Our young adult students

-Urban Skills Center educates up to 50 young adults with disabilities, age 18 – 22.
-Some of our students are studying to complete a high school education and obtain a diploma from their school district.
+Urban Skills Center educates up to 25 young adults with disabilities, age 18 – 22.
+Some of our students are studying to complete a high school education.
 All of our students are acquiring important social, vocational, and independent living skills that are designed to optimize their post-school employment and living options.

 Autism ● Asperger Syndrome ● ADD/ADHD ● Learning Disabilities ● Medical disorders ● Developmental Disabilities ● Behavior & Emotional Disabilities● Multiple Disabilities